 - No control over ads – Facebook or YouTube may choose to display ads that are related but inappropriate during your live stream, like an ad for a competing educational institution.

 WpStream is a versatile streaming platform which caters to the needs and wants of different types of content creators.
-You can stream live gameplay videos, podcasts, live shows, yoga classes, live weddings and of course, graduation ceremonies.
+You can stream live gameplay videos, podcasts, live shows, yoga classes, live weddings and of course, live stream graduation ceremonies.
 With WpStream and WordPress you can build your own secure streaming website in just a few minutes.
 You can record, save and download copies of your streams for later use.
 With the WooCommerce plugin, you’re able to monetize your broadcasts with different monetization models, including pay per view and subscription.

 If you want to give your website a bit more personality, you can use the ever-popular WpBakery page builder to create stunning pages for your videos.
 All these features come in a neat bundle: The WpStream Theme and WpStream Plugin.
 Both are really easy to use, even without prior technical experience, and if you ever get stuck, you can always refer to our YouTube guides.